-SECTIONS 6 and 35 update the name of the Wildlife Rehabilitation Advisory Committee, the group of volunteers appointed by the secretary to advise the department on wildlife rehabilitation so that it is now a "council" and expand the council's charge to include advisory roles related to wildlife health and other captive wildlife matters.
-Use of the word council reflects that this is a long term, rather than a temporary, advisory body.
+SECTIONS 5 and 30 update the name of the Wildlife Rehabilitation Advisory Committee, the group of volunteers appointed by the secretary to advise the department on wildlife rehabilitation so that it is now a "council" and expand the council's charge to include advisory roles related to wildlife health and other captive wildlife matters.

-SECTION 7 provides information in a note so readers are aware that rehabilitation of skunks and wolves is not allowed and directing people to the location on the department's website where rehabilitation restrictions and requirements related to deer, wolves and threatened and endangered species are explained.
+SECTION 6 provides information in a note so readers are aware that rehabilitation of skunks and wolves is not allowed and directing people to the location on the department's website where rehabilitation restrictions and requirements related to deer, wolves and threatened and endangered species are explained.
+This section also clarifies in a note that wildlife rehabilitation licensing authority does not apply to birds held under falconry licensing.